dannyadkins/ebm-test/README.md

 # Energy-based Model Demo

-A minimal example showing how energy-based models work.
-This code learns a simple 1D two-bump distribution using an energy-based model (EBM).

-The model learns to assign low energy to real data points and high energy to fake/noise points.
-It's trained using contrastive divergence - basically pushing down energy for real samples while pushing up energy for random noise.
+EBM model that identifies real vs fake data points, trained using contrastive divergence - basically pushing down energy for real samples while pushing up energy for random noise.

-The visualization shows:
+viz shows:

 - The learned energy landscape
-- The actual data distribution (two Gaussian bumps)
+- The actual data distribution (two Gaussian bumps, ring, or spiral)
-- Samples generated from the model using softmax sampling
+- Samples generated from the model using softmax / temperature (to see what the model thinks is likely realistic from a bucket of random)

+using softplus is critical here because we can learn from any high-energy data while getting really good at low-energy data tanh saturates quickly at extremes so it doesnt really learn as much from fake data i think, gradient becomes zero for anything that looks fake need one of the activations because otherwise totally unstable, it just learns to hyper maximize low energy for the real data